 B-17 Revetment Exhibit

-March Field Air Museum is privileged to have in our collection the World War 2 command
+March Field Air Museum is privileged to preserve and display the World War 2 command

-Recently returned to its wartime markings and original Nose Art - "Starduster" has been placed in a 150-foot diameter concrete circle replicating the typical heavy bomber revetment of the Second World War.
-Future improvements include the completion of one of General George Patton's Desert Training Center Headquarters Quonset huts with permanent exhibits featuring the 15th Air Force in the Second World War.
+Recently returned to its wartime markings and original Nose Art, "Starduster" has been placed in a 150-foot diameter concrete circle replicating the typical heavy bomber revetment of the Second World War.
+Future improvements will include the completion of one of General George Patton's Desert Training Center Headquarters Quonset huts with permanent exhibits featuring the 15th Air Force in the Second World War.